 Benefits for product team:

-Consolidated feedbacks, concerns and improvement suggestions from real-users to incorporate in product enhancement roadmap helped prioritize features
+Consolidated feedbacks, concerns and improvement suggestions from real-users to incorporate in the product enhancement roadmap helped prioritize features.

 Benefits for product team: